rogalmic/vscode-bash-debug/README.md

 # Overview
 This is a SIMPLE bashdb debugger frontend.
 Useful for learning bash shell usage and writing simple scripts.

-Hopefully bash will land on 3 leading platforms making this extension very useful.
 Useful hint: shellcheck extension does a great job with finding common script errors before debugging.

 ## Usage
 1. Select **Debug -> Start Debugging (F5)** to start debugging (if launch.json is not available, it will be created with default configuration)